The structure of the ARCHMAT EMJMD academic curriculum is as follows:

 All courses in the table above are mandatory.
 Please note that there will be no optative pathways

 Lectures, Practical and Laboratory classes will be delivered by academic staff at each ARCHMAT partner Institution.
 Seminars by invited scholars selected amongst the top world experts in the field of Archaeometry, Conservation Science and Cultural Heritage Research will occasionally be delivered

 The teaching language will be English although some units may be partly offered in French

-After the completion of the 90 ECTS (3 semesters) and 30 ECTS of the Master thesis, a Joint EM Master degree will be awarded by the three full partners (UE-AUTH-UNIROMA1) together with a Joint Diploma supplement signed by all ARCHMAT partners, full and associated.
-A The Diploma Supplement will describe the nature, level, context, content and status of the studies; an overview of the curriculum that were pursued and successfully completed by the individual named on the original qualification to the diploma supplement will be appended together with info regarding the Portuguese, Italian and Greek higher education systems
+After the completion of the 90 ECTS (3 semesters) and 30 ECTS of the Master thesis, a joint single diploma EMJMD Master degree will be awarded by the three full partners (UEVORA-AUTH-UNIROMA1) together with a Joint Diploma supplement signed by all ARCHMAT partners.
+The Diploma Supplement will describe the nature, level, context, content and status of the studies; an overview of the curriculum that were pursued and successfully completed by the individual named on the original qualification to the diploma supplement will be appended together with info regarding the Portuguese, Italian and Greek higher education systems.